Minimax Regret Estimation for Generalizing Heterogeneous Treatment Effects with Multisite Data: Minimax Regret Distributionally Robust Learning

 Formally, to estimate \( \tau^{(s)}(\cdot) \) using observed data, we impose the standard assumptions of unconfoundedness and positivity in the CATE estimation literature. \begin{assumption}[Identifiability within a source site] For each site $s\in[S]$, we assume that \begin{enumerate}[label=(\alph*)] \item \textit{Unconfoundedness}: $Y^{(s)}_i\left(a\right) \indep A^{(s)}_i \mid \X^{(s)}_i=\x$ \item \textit{Positivity}: $\exists$ $\epsilon>0$ such that $\epsilon<\Prob(A^{(s)}_i = a\mid \X^{(s)}_i=\x)<1-\epsilon$, for $a\in\{0,1\}$ \end{enumerate} \end{assumption} Assumption~\ref{ass:unconfound:overlap} ensures that within each site, the CATE model \( \tau^{(s)}(\cdot) \) is identifiable and can be consistently estimated using its locally observed data alone.

 To ensure that the final robust CATE model performs well on the target covariate distribution $Q_{\X}$, we assume that $Q_{\X}$ lies within the support of each site-specific covariate distribution, $P_{\X}^{(s)}$ for $s\in [S]$.
-The assumption allows us to aggregate site-specific CATE models, each of which is estimated using local observed data, while avoiding extrapolation. \begin{assumption}[Covariate overlap] For each source site $s\in[S]$, we assume that the target covariate distribution $Q_{\X}$ is absolutely continuous with respect to $P_{\X}^{(s)}$, i.e., $\sup_{\x\in\mathcal{X}} d Q_{\X}(\x)/d P_{\X}^{(s)}(\x) <\infty$. \end{assumption}
+The assumption allows us to aggregate site-specific CATE models, each of which is estimated using local observed data, while avoiding extrapolation. \begin{assumption}[Covariate overlap] For each source site $s\in[S]$, we assume that the target covariate distribution $Q_{\X}$ is absolutely continuous with respect to $P_{\X}^{(s)}$, i.e., $\sup_{\x\in\mathcal{X}} d Q_{\X}(\x)/d P_{\X}^{(s)}(\x) <\infty$. \end{assumption} Importantly, Assumption \ref{ass:Xsupport} implies \emph{target-to-site} overlap: for each source site $s$, we assume that the target covariate support is contained in the support of each site and the site-specific CATE $\tau^{(s)}(\x)$ is well-defined on $\mathrm{supp}(Q_{\X})$.
+A separate \emph{site-to-site} overlap assumption is not needed for our identification and characterization results (e.g., Theorem~1), since the key quantities are evaluated under the target distribution $Q_{\X}$ rather than requiring direct comparability between any two source sites.

+Assumption~\ref{ass:Xsupport} also helps connect source-domain estimation guarantees to the target-domain error criterion used later in Assumption~\ref{ass:CATE:rate}.
+In particular, the bounded density-ratio condition implies a standard change-of-measure bound, so that for any square-integrable error function $g$,

+Thus, source-site $L_2$ guarantees can be transferred to the target covariate domain provided the overlap constant is well-behaved.
+In practice, the quality of this transfer depends on the degree of source-to-target overlap.
+One may further improve target-domain performance using target-aware estimation strategies such as importance weighting, overlap diagnostics, or trimming.

 Under Assumptions~\ref{ass:unconfound:overlap}~and~\ref{ass:Xsupport}, we can construct the plug-in estimator of $f_{\operatorname{regret}}^*(\cdot)$ based on Theorem~\ref{thm:ident:regret}:

 where each entry of $\widehat{\Gamma}$ and $\hat{\d}$ is estimated using empirical observations from the target population, $\{\X^{Q}_i\}_{i=1}^{n_Q}$, given by